-For nearly a third of my life, I have had a companion in my travels near and far.
+For nearly a third of my life, I have had a companion in my travels, near and far.
 So ingrained in my daily thinking and actions had he become that I now find myself wandering for him in my mind and actions.
 Occasionally I give out a little whistle, his whistle, and I remember that he’s gone and will not be joining me today.
-I will still whistle, and I will use that whistle again to remember him and honor his memory in the future.
+I will still whistle and use that whistle again to remember him and honor his memory in the future.

-Things in life that we do not express in simple terms – kindness, compassion, and love are the things that make life worth living.
+Things in life that we do not express in simple terms – kindness, compassion, and love- make life worth living.
 The undeniable, unequivocal, and unconditional love that a companion animal can bring to each of us is profound.
-The kindness and compassion from family, friends, and strangers when this companion passes are noteworthy and have helped me in the process of grief I find myself in.
+The kindness and compassion from family, friends, and strangers when this companion passes are noteworthy and have helped me in the grief process I find myself in.

-DannyBoy was an equal part of all of the messages and plans I made regarding outreach and education.
-His kindness to everyone he came into contact with grounded me in that purpose.
-Through him, I became a better man, a better listener, and because he made others look at me differently, I could no longer be the same man I was in the past.
+DannyBoy was an equal part of all the messages and plans I made regarding outreach and education.
+His kindness to everyone he met grounded me in that purpose.
+Through him, I became a better man and a better listener, and because he made others look at me differently, I could no longer be the same man I was in the past.
 I could not have spoken of the places I went with my care for them because it would have belied the memories I had created with him there.

 So how do I move forward without him?
-How can I continue to inspire, educate, and reach the world without him as my foundation and cornerstone?
+Without him as my foundation and cornerstone, how can I continue to inspire, educate, and reach the world?
 Where do I look to keep myself grounded?
 How can I go back to these places without him?
 Can I speak to people about them without him?
 A new path appears before me, and I hope I can honor the memory of my friend.